sjs-code-foundry/car-servicing/README.md

 -   [ ] Add temporary error halo to settings incorrectly entered (licence plate and VIN)
 -   [ ] Create an editable list of weekly checks (make sure only the list is submitted in the form)
 -   [ ] Ensure weekly check list downloaded from settings updates list in Weekly Car Checks page
--   [ ] Implement default tab option in actual app
+-   [x] Implement default tab option in actual app
 -   [ ] Display licence plate number under car logo

 #### User Experience

 -   [ ] Add picture icon for users
+-   [ ] Ensure all added features scale properly for all screen sizes and orientations

 ### v0.5.0-alpha